GG-loop/GG-loop.github.io/_posts/2015-3-28-Incubator.md

 <img src="https://dl.dropboxusercontent.com/u/16334624/20150412_incubator/Incubator-04.JPG">

 Unrolled surface for prototying.
-Note that, being symmetrical on a dinagonal axis, it has also identical faces.
+Note that, being symmetrical on a diagonal axis, it has also identical faces.